ynkt/enum/README.md

 # Why

-This library has been created to be more intuitive and to be used in more situations than the existing library.
+I created this library to make it easier to describe the behavior of enumerators and make them available in more situations than the existing Enum library.

 It has the following advantages:

+* Multiple values can be declared for each enumerator
 * Enumerators can be declared from various data sources, such as class constant, DB, or configuration file
-* Private qualifier can be used to class constant for declaration of enumerators
-* Multiple values can be declared for each enumerator

 # Requirements